arturmpinho/coffeeinsider/README.md

 Therefore, I have created a an "external" validation in Javascript on the moment the user submits the form on the last step.

 <!-- ##### **Bug** #####
-calc.html -> Quantity Input field allows decimal numbers
+trading.html -> Quantity Input field allows decimal numbers
 ##### **(Potential) Corrections** #####
 Added 'min="0"' as an attribute of the input element. -->

 ##### **Bug** #####
-calc.html -> anchor tag oc incoterms does not allow spacing before and after.
+trading.html -> anchor tag oc incoterms does not allow spacing before and after.
 ##### **(Potential) Corrections** #####
 Unfixed at the moment

 ##### **Bug** #####
 Access to XMLHttpRequest at 'https://futures.tradingcharts.com/futures/quotes/kc.html?cbase=kc' from origin 'https://8000-e4e47aac-b552-443c-afb5-41a2746ebb9d.ws-eu03.gitpod.io' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 ##### **(Potential) Corrections** #####
-Not possible use the load method form jQuery to present the external website info on calc.html.
+Not possible to use the load method form jQuery to present the external website info on trading.html.

 Therefore, I started implementing this feature with an <iframe> instead.